Try @eslint-react/kit@beta โ†’

 Rule Details

 Global variables exist outside React's control.
 When you modify them during render, you break React's assumption that rendering is pure.
-This can cause components to behave differently in development vs production, break Fast Refresh, and make your app impossible to optimize with features like React Compiler.
+This can cause components to behave differently between development and production, break Fast Refresh, and make your app impossible to optimize with features like React Compiler.

 let renderCount = 0;